Frax (FRAX) Price Tops $1.00 on Exchanges

-Frax (FRAX) traded down 0.1% against the US dollar during the twenty-four hour period ending at 8:00 AM ET on July 28th.
-Frax has a market capitalization of $1.40 billion and $12.67 million worth of Frax was traded on exchanges in the last 24 hours.
-One Frax coin can currently be bought for approximately $1.00 or 0.00004355 BTC on major exchanges.
-During the last seven days, Frax has traded up 0.1% against the US dollar.
+Frax (FRAX) traded up 0% against the dollar during the one day period ending at 16:00 PM Eastern on July 31st.
+One Frax coin can now be purchased for $1.00 or 0.00004188 BTC on popular cryptocurrency exchanges.
+Frax has a market cap of $1.46 billion and approximately $13.85 million worth of Frax was traded on exchanges in the last day.
+Over the last seven days, Frax has traded 0.1% lower against the dollar.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.